 7. Plan ahead for bringing home what you don’t use

 For some reason, I thought five of us would polish off a 20-pound watermelon in a weekend.
 I suppose I could have strapped the toddler-size, 16-pound remaining melon into the back seat, but I really would have needed a baby seat and with the baby now age 14, I haven’t owned one for years.
-So I wrapped it in plastic and put it in the trunk.
+So I wrapped it in a plastic bag my friend had brought and put it in the trunk.
 I think wasting a giant watermelon (and all the water consumed to grow it) trumps the plastic waste.
 I hate situations like this.
 When we go to Calaveras Big Trees State Park later in the summer, I’ll bring a very small watermelon!